 • Tooth Extraction Carol Stream & Elgin, IL

 The dental care team at Carol Stream & Elgin Dental Associates is here to help you maintain a healthy and beautiful smile.
 However, there are times when removing a tooth is the best option for your overall dental health.
 Tooth extraction is a common procedure that involves removing a damaged, decayed, or problematic tooth.
-This can help prevent further dental issues and protect the health of your remaining teeth.
-One of the most common types of extractions we perform is the removal of wisdom teeth, especially when they are impacted.

 Why Tooth Extractions Are Sometimes Necessary